Seiichi Katsumata

-Seiichi Katsumata (勝間田 清一, Katsumata Seiichi) was a Japanese politician who briefly served as the Chairman of the Japan Socialist Party from 1967 until 1968.
-He also served in a few other positions, such as Chairman of Policy Deliberation, Diet Committee Chairman, House of Representatives Vice-Chairman.
+Seiichi Katsumata (勝間田 清一, Katsumata Seiichi) was a Japanese politician who briefly served as the chairman of the Japan Socialist Party from 1967 until 1968.
+He also served in a few other positions, such as chairman of policy deliberation, Diet Committee chairman, House of Representatives vice-chairman.
 He was also known to be a spy for the Soviet Union.

 Early life and education

 Katsumata was born in Gotemba, Shizuoka.
 Although the Katsumata family name can be traced back to local lords in the Katsumata Manor in Tōtōmi Province's Haibara District (now Makinohara), the Katsumata household scattered throughout the rest of the country after they attempted and failed to rise in revolt against Imagawa Yoshitada in 1476.
 Those descendants continued to scrape by through working in agriculture, and by the time Seiichi was born, his family household was still making a living by running a business from the house in areas such as sericulture.

 Starting at Gotemba Vocational School (now Gotemba High School), young Seiichi moved onto an Utsunomiya agricultural school (which today is Utsunomiya University), and from there he moved further on to Kyoto Imperial University (now Kyoto University).
 During the period in which he was based in Utsunomiya, he became acquainted with Marxist and socialist thought and held on to it since.

-After graduating from university, he got job at a legal organisation and before long he transitioned over to working at a government cabinet research bureau.
-Thereupon he met and got to know Hiroo Wada.
+After graduating from university, he got a job at a legal organisation and before long he transitioned to working at a government cabinet research bureau.
+There he met and got to know Hiroo Wada.
 Before long, this research bureau developed into the so-called Planning Institute (企画院), where he was an investigator.
 In 1941, Katsumata became the Kyushu chapter leader for the Imperial Rule Assistance Association's organisation department, but after he was implicated in a scandal involving the IRAA's planning department, he was arrested.